 A collection of essays on film noir that reassess the genre in light of contemporary social and political concerns, examining the role of the femme fatale and the reemergence of noir themes in new films by black directors.

-Now painfully dated, but an important book in its time, as it attempted to trace the history of the "screen sleuth."
+Now painfully dated, but an important book for its time, as it attempted to trace the history of the "screen sleuth."
 Some great pictures, too!

 Extremely readable, personal views of 100 or so examples of "the moody, ominous violent underbelly of American moviemaking."
-Excellent mini-essays on Chintown, Out of the Past, Nightmoves, White Heat and tons of others.
+Excellent mini-essays on Chinatown, Out of the Past, Night Moves, White Heat and tons of others.